Tol'able David: Production

 Director King had been born and raised not far away in rural western Virginia and took immense pleasure in scouting locations in preparation for the film.

 Joseph Hergesheimer's short story had been optioned by D.W.
-Griffith who intended Barthelmess as the star of a film version, but when Barthelmess and King formed Inspiration Pictures, Griffith traded them the rights for other properties.
+Griffith who intended Barthelmess as the star of a film version.
+But, according to film historian William K. Everson, "Griffith was not anxious to film it right away; certainly not so soon after the similar Way Down East, which also starred Barthelmess.
+Nor could he afford to keep Bathelmess on his payroll at this economic low point in his (Griffith's) career.
+So when Barthelmess, anxious to set up his own company, offered to buy the property from Griffith, the director acquiesced willingly."

 Reception

 Released in December 1921, Tol'able David was both a commercial and critical success.
 Carl Sandburg, reviewing the picture for the Chicago Daily News, repeatedly referred to it as a masterpiece.
 In Life, Robert E. Sherwood wrote "It is the first motion picture to achieve real greatness without placing any reliance on spectacular effect."

 Trade-related publications widely recommended it.
 In Photoplay it was called a masterpiece again and "one of the few film tragedies of uncompromising power".
 Variety wrote that Barthelmess' performance came "close to being the best effort he has ever made".
 The review in Motion Picture News gave the opinion that there would be "few who will not feel the power of it".
 The Exhibitors Herald found it "a superb piece of cinema craftsmanship" and "excellent throughout".

 In a 1924 interview for Photoplay, Mary Pickford named it among her favorite films, saying "When I first saw this picture, I felt I was not looking at a photoplay but was really witnessing the tragedy of a family I had known all my life."
 It influenced Russian director V.I.
 Pudovkin who used it as an exemplar in his writing.

+In his 1959 book, Classics of the Silent Screen, Joe Franklin called Tol'able David, "one of those timeless pictures that seems every bit as great today as when it was made.
+A piece of Americana as authentic as the best of Mark Twain."

 In 1963, John Ford named Tol'able David in his top 10 of favorite films.

+William K. Everson's 1978 history, American Silent Film, named it, "Arugably, the best film" of its year, 1921, and noted that, "If one were foolhardy enough to try to assemble a 'Best Ten' list of 'Americana' on the screen..." its choice "would be indisputable."

 In his 2008 book "Have You Seen...?": A Personal Introduction to 1,000 Films, film critic David Thomson assesses Tol'able David as "one of the most spectacular and heartfelt identifications with countryside ever managed onscreen".
 The cinematography "delivered countless views of country life as a version of heaven", while '"the fight is grand, prolonged, and not one to bet on".
 He finds its influence "in just about every [subsequent] film where revenge has rectitude" — mentioning, especially, High Noon and Straw Dogs.